 The Prime Minister’s Seat

 In the case of the Prime Minister’s seat we expect to stand at least five, most likely ten, candidates for the price of one.
-When he was once asked by a young student how much he earned annually the Prime Minister responded that he wasn’t sure (the amount is $542,384 plus very generous expenses) he is obviously not in it for the money.
+When he was once asked by a young student how much he earned annually a past Prime Minister responded that he wasn’t sure (the amount is $542,384 plus very generous expenses).
+He was obviously not in it for the money.
 But, from our point, that is still more than enough for up to ten Prime Ministers.